OxygenCobalt/Auxio/info/FAQ.md

 As per the [Supported ExoPlayer Formats](https://exoplayer.dev/supported-formats.html), Auxio supports MP4, MP3, MKA, OGG, WAV, MPEG, AAC on all versions of Android.
 Auxio also supports FLAC on all versions of Android through the use of the ExoPlayer FLAC extension.

+#### Auxio doesn't load my music correctly!

+This is probably caused by one of two reasons:

+1. If other players like Phonograph, Retro Music, or Music Player GO load it correctly, then Auxio has a bug and it should be [reported](https://github.com/OxygenCobalt/Auxio/issues).
+2. If the aforementioned players don't work, but players like Vanilla Music and VLC do, then it's a problem with the Media APIs that Auxio relies on.
+There is nothing I can do about it.

+#### I have a large library and Auxio takes really long to load it!

+This is expected since reading from the audio database takes awhile, especially with libraries containing 10k songs or more.

 #### ReplayGain isn't working on my music!